Seven Integrated Strands

 Public Service (Amānah – الأمانة) Social literacy is the seventh and culminating component of the Tarbiyah curriculum.
 It focuses on the social aspect of the child’s development.
 It represents the culmination of student learning in all areas of

-tion of the values that have been taught.
+character education because it is the application of the values that have been taught.
 As children and adults develop spiritually and morally, they realize that serving others is serving God.